ucbi/uniform/README.md

 # Eject

-Part architectural pattern, part template this is a way of working that enables developers to work on a primary, unified application, similar to a monolith, but unlike a monolith can be split into smaller completely uncoupled applications with no trace of the original monolith from whence they came.
+The Eject System is an architecture for maintaining multiple Elixir apps from a single Elixir project in a way that minimizes duplicate work and maximizes sharing capabilities.

+It's like a monolith.
+But unlike a monolith, the apps can be "ejected" into separate codebases that only contain the code needed by each app.

 The complete documentation for Eject is located [here](https://hexdocs.pm/eject/).